Marília Gehrke, Ph.D.

 Hello!
-I am a communication scientist, focused on data journalism, transparency (in journalism), and disinformation; I am also interested in audience studies and media literacy initiatives (e.g., “Post or not to post“, written in Portuguese).
+I am a communication scientist, focused on data journalism, transparency (in journalism), and mis/disinformation; I am also interested in audience studies and media literacy initiatives (e.g., “Post or not to post“, written in Portuguese).
 I currently work as a postdoctoral researcher within the Trust and News Authenticity project at the Digital Democracy Center (DDC) at the University of Southern Denmark (SDU).
 Both my Ph.D.
-(2021) and Master’s Degree (2018) in Communication and Information were developed at the Federal University of Rio Grande do Sul (UFRGS), Porto Alegre, Brazil.
-The title of my dissertation is “The elements of transparency in data journalism”, and it will be published soon.
+(2021) and Master’s Degree (2018) in Communication and Information were defended at the Federal University of Rio Grande do Sul (UFRGS), Porto Alegre, Brazil.
+The title of my dissertation is “The elements of transparency in data journalism,” and it is available (for free) in Portuguese.

 In 2021 I worked as a professor in the Data Journalism MBA graduate program at the Instituto Brasileiro de Ensino, Pesquisa e Desenvolvimento (IDP), where I currently coordinate the research group called DataJor, focused on data and computational journalism.